-Novo Nordisk’s Novo Nordisk’s B shares are listed on Nasdaq Copenhagen and on the New York Stock Exchange (NYSE) as American Depository Receipts (ADRs).
-Novo Nordisk is in compliance with Danish and - as a foreign listed private issuer - US securities laws including the US Sarbanes-Oxley Act.
+Novo Nordisk’s B shares are listed on Nasdaq Copenhagen and on the New York Stock Exchange (NYSE) as American Depository Receipts (ADRs).
+Novo Nordisk is required to comply with Danish securities law and it is Novo Nordisk’s intent to be guided by the Danish Corporate Governance Recommendations announced by Nasdaq Copenhagen as prepared by the Danish Committee on Corporate Governance.
+Further, as a foreign private issuer Novo Nordisk is required to comply with US securities law, including the Sarbanes–Oxley Act and the NYSE Corporate Governance Standards except that these standards allow Novo Nordisk to continue to apply Danish corporate governance practices with few exceptions.

 Novo Nordisk strives to conduct its activities in a financially, environmentally and socially responsible way.
 This statement expresses the Triple Bottom Line principle which is a lens for decision-making that supports long-term success by creating shared value for society and investors.
 It is anchored in the company’s Articles of Association and in the Novo Nordisk Way.

-The Novo Nordisk Way is the values-based management system.
-It makes it clear to employees what the company’s ambitions are, how it will achieve them and what the organisation values are.
-It is supported by specific policies in areas relevant across the organisation.
+The Novo Nordisk Way is the value-based management system.
+It makes it clear to employees what Novo Nordisk’s values and ambitions are and how the company will achieve them.
+The Novo Nordisk Way is supported by specific policies in areas relevant across the organisation.

 Novo Nordisk holds itself accountable to shareholders and other stakeholders for its performance.
 The accuracy, completeness and reliability of the information provided in the company's reporting are verified through internal controls, assurance and independent audits.